brucemack/kc1fsz-rc1/README.md

 * Support for two receivers and two transmitters.
 Radios can operate independently or can be linked to support remote receiver or cross-band repeater systems.
-* Hardware COS and CTCSS inputs are available for each radio.
+* Hardware COS and CTCSS inputs for each radio.
 Positive and negative logic are supported.
-* An optically-isolated hardware PTT output is available for each radio.
+* An optically-isolated hardware PTT output for each radio.
 * Optional soft CTCSS (PL) tone encoding and decoding, with support for independent frequencies for each transmitter/receiver.
 * CWID generation.